- Save Watercolor Whites

 When you are satisfied with the butterfly, move on to the flower.

-What butterflies are commonly seen in the United States?
+What butterflies do we see in the United States?

 paint the flower and leaves

 Paint the flower with dark and light purples.

 Loosely paint the flower with a stippling motion.